hisnameisjoseph/josepho-intern-repo/milestones/m0/Cyber-Security-Guidelines.md

 Back up devices and update them as often as possible.
 Secure wifi and connections, install antivirus software when possible.
 And make sure I lock my devices with strong passwords when I am not using it.

 ### What steps will you take to ensure your passwords and accounts are secure?
-As mentioned above, but having additional security features like using biometrics: fingerprint (in-use on my MacBook), Face-ID for my phone can streghthen the security of my devices.
+As mentioned above, but having additional security features like using biometrics: fingerprint (in-use on my MacBook), Face-ID for my phone can strenghthen the security of my devices.
 On top of that, I will regularly monitor my account activity to make sure there is no unusual behaviour activity from my accounts.

 ### What would you do if you suspected a security breach or suspicious activity on your account?